Overview of Holidays in 2026 by Month

 • December 26 (Saturday) Second Christmas Day

-Note the Changes: These holidays in 2026 are no longer public holidays
+Attention to Changes: These holidays in 2026 are no longer public holidays

 Compared to previous years, the status of some holidays has changed.
-These days are still recognized as national holidays, but they are no longer public holidays, and therefore are standard working days in 2026:
+These days are still recognized as state holidays, but they are no longer public holidays, and therefore are standard working days in 2026:

 Based on current baseline data, we can calculate the theoretical GDP loss: